maz-kar/CrypticGecko/README.md

 1. NetworkingManager: This utility class consists of 3 static methods of download, handleCompletion and handleResponse.
 Plus an NetworkingError enum.
 Being static func allows us to simply call like NetworkingManager.download every where in our app.

-2. LocalFileManager: This utility class consists of...
+2. LocalFileManager: This utility class is used to save images instead of redownloading them again and again.
+Therefore, the 2 main funcs inside of this class will be saveImages to the fileManger and getImages back from the fileManager.
+Moreover, we will have 3 more funcs: getURLForFolder, getURLForImage, createFolderIfNeeded.

 ## TODO
 Add UnitTests for all the VMs
 Add UITests for all the Views

-On 20.08:
-- Rewrite the LocalFileManager and make a separated repo in the end out of it.
+Make a separated repo out of LocalFileManager.

-- Why
-static let instance = LocalFileManager() private init() { }
+On 21.08:
+- Review the LocalFileManagerTest and CoinImageServiceTest and